cmu-delphi/delphi-epidata/docs/api/ght.md

 ## Google Health Trends Data

-Estimate of influenza activity based on volume of certain search queries. ... <!-- TODO -->
+Estimate of influenza activity based on volume of certain search queries.

+See also:
+  -

 # The API